-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll receive a comprehensive education about:
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Most technicians will earn experience on equipment in both homes and commercial properties.
+And, most importantly, you’ll receive a comprehensive education about:

 - Air conditioners